Ashleigh Johnson

-Ashleigh Elizabeth Johnson (born September 12, 1994) is an American water polo player of Ethnikos Piraeus team, who is considered by many to be the best goalkeeper in the world.
-She was part of the American national team that won the gold medal at the 2015 World Aquatics Championships.
+Ashleigh Elizabeth Johnson (born September 12, 1994) is an American water polo player who competed for Princeton University, and played with the Orizzonte Catania and Ethnikos Piraeus professional teams.
+She was considered by many skilled observers of water polo to be among the best women's goalkeepers of her era.
+She was part of the American national team that won the gold medal at both the 2015 World Aquatics Championships and the 2019 World Aquatics Championships.
 In 2016, she became the first African-American woman to make the US Olympic team in water polo.
-She was part of the gold-medal winning 2016 and 2020 U.S. women's water polo Olympic teams, and earned a spot on the 2024 U.S. women's water polo Olympic team.
-She is a 2017 graduate of Princeton University.
-She is 6'1" tall and her team nickname is "Ayay".
+While playing in the critical role of goaltender, she was part of the gold-medal winning 2016 and 2020 U.S. women's water polo Olympic teams, and earned a spot on the 2024 U.S. women's water polo Olympic team that placed fourth overall in competition.

 Early life

-Johnson's parents are Donna and Winston Johnson, both of whom were born in Jamaica.

-Johnson was raised in Miami by her mother, Donna Johnson.
-Johnson grew up with four siblings (three brothers and one sister), all of whom play water polo.
+Johnson's was born September 12, 1994 in Miami, Florida to Jamaican natives Donna and Winston Johnson.
+She was raised in Miami by her mother, Donna Johnson, and grew up with three brothers and one sister, who all played water polo.

 Growing up in Miami, her mom had all her kids involved in aquatics, but had to "drag" Ashleigh to swim practice:Yeah, I did not like swimming.
 Swimming was not my thing.
 Swimming was kind of what you had to do, and water polo was the reward.
 We'd go to school - actually, elementary school - walk across the park, and then we'd go from swim practice to water polo practice.
 So it was just our endless cycle, day to day - school, park, swimming, water polo.
 And I fell in love with the sport.
 Her brothers are Blake, Julius and William.
-Her younger sister Chelsea, is a 2 Meter player and played with Johnson at Princeton.
-Chelsea graduated from Princeton a year after Ashleigh in 2018 and continues to be involved with water polo in Miami.
+Her younger sister Chelsea, worked the 2 Meter Center position and competed with Johnson at Princeton.

-About her decision to play goalie in water polo, Johnson shared with Princeton Alumni Weekly her goalie origins trace back to her sister Chelsea:
+About her decision to play goalie in water polo, Johnson shared with Princeton Alumni Weekly her interest in playing the goaltender position, trace back to her sister Chelsea:

 I was just copying her.
 I wasn't choosing to go in the goal because it was anything that appealed to me in particular.